 Someone walks into your room and dumps a huge bag of quarters all over the floor.
 They spread them out so no quarters are on top of any other quarters. a robot then comes into the room and is programmed such that if it sees a head, it flips it to tails.
 If it sees … Read More

 I challenge you to a game. we each get one penny and we flip them at the same time. (so on turn 1, we each flip our respective pennies – turn 2, we flip them again, and so on until someone wins).
 I am looking to get heads then tails.
 You are looking to get … Read More

 You have 20 blue balls and 14 red balls in a bag. you put your hand in and remove 2 at a time.
 If they’re of the same color, you add a blue ball to the bag.
 If they’re of different colors, you add a red ball to the bag. (assume you have a big … Read More

+Every night, I dump all the change in my pocket into a big bucket.
 When I buy things, I never hand over coins. always bills.
 So I accumulate a lot of coins.
 Even if the purchase price is $1.01, and I have lots of coins in my pocket, I pay $2 and take the 99 … Read More

 A man has two cubes on his desk. every day he arranges both cubes so that the front faces show the current day of the month. what numbers are on the faces of the cubes to allow this?
 Solution First, to show all possible days, we’d need one of each of the ten digits.
 We’d … Read More

 In a country in which people only want boys, every family continues to have children until they have a boy. if they have a girl, they have another child. if they have a boy, they stop. what is the proportion of boys to girls in the country?

 I flip a penny and a dime and hide the result from you. “one of the coins came up heads”, i announce. what is the chance that the other coin also came up heads?
 Solution Assuming complete honesty on the part of the flipper, wouldn’t the solution be 33%?